 In 2018, deliberations on how the Commonwealth of Virginia should provide \$154 million annually to address long neglected capital maintenance at the Washington Metropolitan Area Transit Authority (WMATA) resulted in the diversion of two of the Authority's three revenue sources.
-The Transit Occupancy Tax and the Grantor's Tax are now assigned to the WMATA Capital Fund.
+The 2% Transit Occupancy Tax and the \$.15/\$100 Grantor's Tax are now assigned to the WMATA Capital Fund.
 The annual impact was a loss of \$102 million in Authority revenues for regional and local use.
-The adopted FY 2018-2023 Six Year Program was reduced by \$275 million from initial projections resulting in partial funding for multiple projects with high scores of reducing congestion.
+The adopted FY 2018-2023 Six Year Program, was reduced by \$275 million from initial projections resulting in partial funding for multiple projects with high scores of reducing congestion.

-In recognition of the pressing transportation needs in Northern Virginia, during the 2019 General Assembly Session the Governor and the General Assembly used the new interstate funding initiative to partially replace funds diverted from the region.
-The Commonwealth estimates that when fully implemented in FY 2022 the new interstate funding tools will raise just under \$20 million per year for the Authority and its member jurisdictions.
+In recognition of the pressing transportation needs in Northern Virginia, during the 2019 General Assembly Session, the Governor and the General Assembly used the new interstate funding initiative to partially replace funds diverted from the region.
+The Commonwealth estimates that when fully implemented in FY 2022, the new interstate funding tools will raise just under \$20 million annually for the Authority and its member jurisdictions.
+However, actual receipts and March 2020 pre-COVID Commonwealth revenue estimates indicate this revenue will average \$13.6 million from FY2021 through FY2026.